GenAI4DPS/advances-challenges/_pages/workshop.md

 The GenAI4DPS Conference Workshops are the following:

+<u>Workshop 1: AI/GenAI for Secondary to Advanced University Education</u>

+Review AI/GenAI Tools and Services: The Evolution of the Gen AI Landscape and Education Challenges

+This workshop addresses a review of the current Gen AI landscape, education challenges, and usage of Gen AI IN and FOR education.
+We have an opportunity to debate and challenge the impact of AI and GenAI in education and focus on some of the following topics:

+a) Current global education challenges and environments

+b) Current landscape of GenAI tools and services: the impact of GenAI technologies to questions of acceptance and potential cheating

+c) Opportunities for advancing education and methods for implementing AI in and for education

+Please contact John Carbone.

-<u>Workshop 1: AI and GenAI in Biomedicine and Healthcare: Discoveries and Knowledge Dissemination</u>
+<u>Workshop 2: AI and GenAI in Biomedicine and Healthcare: Discoveries and Knowledge Dissemination</u>

 This workshop evaluates the power of AI and GenAI in biomedicine, medicine, and healthcare, focusing on their most desirable outcomes: discoveries of scientific knowledge and experiments, research results, and empirical evidence, supported by knowledge dissemination across various biomedical domains, which directly impact medicine and healthcare.